 Gary L. Brewer, AIA

 Gary Brewer joined Robert A.M.
 Stern Architects in 1989, at a time when post-modernism was so in fashion, that traditionalism was almost considered avant-garde.
 A classicist at heart, Gary was drawn to the firm’s historical and whole-minded approach to every project.
-He was made partner in 2008 and his broad body of work includes custom private residences around the country in locations as varied as Seaside, Florida; Westport, Connecticut; Martha’s Vineyard, Massachusetts; and East Quogue, New York, among others.
+His broad body of work includes custom private residences around the country in locations as varied as Seaside, Florida; Westport, Connecticut; Martha’s Vineyard, Massachusetts; and East Quogue, New York, among others.